 - Blinking more than usual

 - Some cloudiness in the front of your dog’s eye

 - A dilated pupil or a pupil that doesn’t respond to light

 - Eye pain (rubbing his eye with his paw)

 - Swollen eye

+The problem is most conventional veterinary treatments block fluid production.
+This helps lower pressure behind the eyes.
 But since your dog’s eyes need the nutrients in that fluid, is it really a good idea to stop the eyes from producing it?

-Natural Treatment For Glaucoma In Dogs
+8 Natural Remedies For Glaucoma In Dogs

-2. Fennel.
 Fennel has many beneficial properties for eye health and can reduce the pressure of the damaged eye.
 Add 1 tsp per 10 lbs of your dog’s weight per day.
 You can also use fennel to make an eyewash by squeezing the juice from the fennel onto a clean cloth and gently wiping his eyes.

-3. Carrots.
-Carrots can help repair damaged eye cells because of its high beta-carotene content, which is important for the formation of visual pigment in the retina and protect the cells lining the eyes.
+Carrots can help repair damaged eye cells because of its high beta-carotene content.
+Beta-carotene is important for the formation of visual pigment in the retina.
+It also protects the cells lining the eyes.